Me: I'm getting real pissed off at all the people who keep copying my story.

 "Being a lying, manipulative slut isn't a good quality."

 Shaking with rage, the leader stood up.
-"Apologize."
+"Apologize," he demanded.

 Kim bristled.
 "Excuse me-?"

 Danny's blue eyes were cold and unforgiving.
 Never in their life had any of the kids seen the teen with such hardened eyes.
 Kim stuttered.
 "S-sorry."
 A moment of silence passed before a snore from the sleeping wolf-ghost eased the tension.
 Danny sat down but continued to make eye contact with the nervous blonde girl.